Table of Contents

 Home Educating Children with Special Educational Needs

-A new website is being set up with answers to frequently asked questions about home education and special needs in England http://www.ehe-sen.org.uk/ In November 2012, the All Party Group for Home Education held a meeting to discuss the impact of proposed changes to SEN and disability Click here for more information on changes to the SEN system in England and here to read more about the SEN proposals in the Children and Families Bill.
-Click here to read more about the SEN Code of Practice is to be revised in 2013 http://edyourself.org/articles/newcode.php Our News Page has more items of interest for parents of children with special needs.
+There is a companion website dedicated to home education and special needs in England http://www.ehe-sen.org.uk/ See also Lancashire Council Home Education and Special Needs Policy Guidance Booklet In November 2012, the All Party Group for Home Education held a meeting to discuss the impact of proposed changes to SEN and disability Click here for more information on changes to the SEN system in England and here to read more about the SEN proposals in the Children and Families Bill.
+Our News Page has more items of interest for parents of children with special needs.

 Some parents turn to home education when they have been unable to get their child's needs met in the school system.
 Other families decide when their children are very young that school is unlikely to meet their needs.
 In addition, parents of children with special needs may also have philosophical or religious reasons for home educating.
 Children with special educational needs have an equal right to be educated at home.
 Small scale research indicates that a significant number of autistic children are home educated.
 Click here for more information on changes to the benefits system regarding lone parents on Income Support, Jobseekers Allowance, Working Tax Credit, Universal Credit, and Personal Independence Payment which will replace Disability Living Allowance from 2013.